Ablajan Siyit

 The Kashgar Publishing House published books on literature, history, politics, and other topics, and also issued annual reports on local counties and cities, including Kashgar Yearbook, a publication documenting legal, political, demographic, and military developments in the city, according to the China Academic Journals Electronic Publishing House’s database

-According to the RFA report, the staffers are accused of producing books that were deemed “problematic” or “dangerous.”
+RFA reported that the staffers were accused of producing books that were deemed “problematic” or “dangerous.”

 Siyit was a member of the Chinese Communist Party and a member of the local Standing Committee.